 Ecuador’s official language is Spanish, but English is widely spoken by guides and staff at Galapagos Safari Camp.

 In the Andes on the mainland various dialects of Quechua are spoken and in the Amazon several indigenous languages are spoken.

 All our guides are proficient in English.
 Upon request and at an extra cost we can assign guides who are fluent in other languages.
 Contact us for more detailed information.

 What currency is accepted in the Galapagos?
 Should I bring cash, credit card or Travelers Checks?
 Are ATMs available?

 The monetary unit of Ecuador is the US Dollar.
-There are ATMs throughout Ecuador and on Santa Cruz Island.
+There are ATMs throughout Ecuador and on Santa Cruz Island in Puerto Ayora.
 Though many places accept major credit cards, it is advisable to carry enough cash on hand for general expenses and tips.
 Your Safari Designer can advise you on what you may need cash for.

 Can I use my cell phone?

 Cell signal is weak across the Galapagos Islands, and the ability to make or receive calls will depend on your mobile carrier.
 There is signal for GSM, CDMA, and G3 carriers on Santa Cruz Island.
 There is a land-line at GSC for emergency use.

 What camera equipment should I bring to the Galapagos?